Updated August 30, 2021

 If you are conducting any activity on your sanctuary grounds that involves volunteers or visitors from the public, it’s critical that you have a policy of gathering accident waiver and release of liability forms from everyone who comes on property.
 This basic piece of legal documentation is the first line of defense from liability and lawsuits in the unfortunate event of someone becoming injured or generally upset enough to attempt to pursue legal recourse against your sanctuary.
-Although different jurisdictions have different likelihoods to enforce liability waivers, a signed waiver from a litigious visitor only strengthens your case in any potential conflict.
+Although in different jurisdictions the likelihood of being able to enforce liability waivers varies, a signed waiver from a litigious visitor only strengthens your case in any potential conflict.

 A good waiver will utilize contractual exculpation to excuse your organization from claims of simple negligence and provide definite evidence of your warning of the risks to participants.
 This legally serves to protect you with the tried and true Assumption Of Risk defense under tort law.
+This doctrine stands for the proposition that in a case where an injured plaintiff knew of the risks of a dangerous activity in advance, a court will limit the liability for the injury.
 This defense only holds water if the injury was covered under the stated risks in your waiver, and the waiver as written follows all of the laws of the land on which your sanctuary falls.
 This defense is further strengthened by additional warnings of risk, including signage, instructions by staff, and even brief visitor safety courses.

 Signed Waiver, No Worries?